presidentofusa/bookofdouglas/README.md

-#  The book of douglas
+#  The book of Douglas
 Scripture in the writing
 I have added the first chapters